mit-crpg/OpenMOC/docs/source/usersguide/install.rst

 	sudo apt-get install python-numpy

-      NOTE: Although NumPy is considered a required dependency, OpenMOC can be built using the :option:`--no-numpy` compile time option.
+      .. note:: Although NumPy is considered a required dependency, OpenMOC can be built using the :option:`--no-numpy` compile time option.
 This will build an OpenMOC distribution without embedding the NumPy C API into the source code.
 When built in this mode, users will be unable to pass NumPy arrays from Python into OpenMOC's C++ extension modules (i.e., assigning multigroup nuclear cross-section data) or retrieve data from OpenMOC into NumPy arrays for data analysis (i.e., scalar fluxes or pin powers).
 The :option:`--no-numpy` mode is useful, however, on machines such as IBM's BlueGene_ supercomputers which may not have NumPy installations.

 .. admonition:: Optional